ringods/pulumi-resource/README.md

 * `my-staging-network`: the pulumi resource pointing to our staging network stack.

 We then create a job which does 4 steps:

 * retrieves the new revision of the code in the `get: myinfracode` step.
 * fetches your NodeJS runtime image in the `get: nodejs14` step.
 Do not forget to `get` your runtime image in the job.
 If you forget this step, you will not have it available in your `put` step.
 * runs `npm install` first on the retrieved code using the `nodejs14` image as the container
+* pass your modified sources as an output.
+If you don't do this and pass your sources using your `get` resource, you still have your clean sources.
 * runs Pulumi (via the Automation API) on your code, using the provided runtime image.
 The stack config set via the Concourse pipeline is mixed with any config already provided in the `Pulumi.<stack>.yaml` file residing in the source repository